Githbhatia/Streamlit_ReadV2/README.md

 6/6/2025 Somewhat optimized Animation - put at the end of application to prevent rerun of animation with other options (still looking for a better option).

+6/13/2025 Improved map - included marker for epicenter and location of station.
+Added sliders for elevation and azimuth angles for animation.

 Try out at https://appreadv2-8tcju9gckv5rnfcrja59nj.streamlit.app/